What a find! :: This gal walked away with SEVERAL large opalized logs!

 Raking the Tailings

 Another, less expensive (and less strenuous!) option is to mine the tailings.
 It costs $75/person/day.
+Kids are free with paid adults.

 The "tailings" comprise mounds of looser material that can be sifted through using garden rakes (although picks can be useful, too, for breaking up clods).